danstoner/dailymile_export/README.md

 The built-in export feature of dailymile is abysmal.

-The dailymile website export only includes a small number of the available data fields (date,activity_type,distance,time,felt,elevation_gain).
-I have spent a lot of time over the years using dailymile as my serious runner training log.
+The dailymile website's export only includes a small number of the available data fields (date,activity_type,distance,time,felt,elevation_gain).
+I spent a lot of time over the years using dailymile as my serious runner training log.
 I want to be able to get my data out (and be able to analyze it with my own tools, etc.).

-## Future

-I am writing versions of the script in other languages for personal learning and comparison.

-Eventually I hope to include additional Tags and other ancillary data.

-I have received a request to export GPS tracks, so I will probably look into that as well.

 ## Feedback?